-A double-entry accounting system is a foundation for accounting practiced worldwide.
+A double-entry accounting system is a foundation for accounting practised worldwide.
 It gives a clear picture of the company’s assets and liabilities.
-The balance sheet of a company has the total assets and total liabilities for a financial year computed with the help of an accounting equation.
+The balance sheet of a company has the total assets and total liabilities for a financial year computed with the help of a financial analysis and calculations.
 The accounting equation ensures that the balance sheet is always balanced, which means that any entry on the debit side should have a corresponding entry on the credit side.
-Assets represent the company’s resources, whereas liabilities are the obligations for the company over the long run.
+Assets represent the company’s resources, whereas liabilities are the obligations of the company over the long run.
 Liabilities and the shareholders’ equity are used in computing the financing of assets.

 Accounting Equation Formula

-The formula for the Accounting equation is represented as follows:
+The formula for the Assets and liabilities equation is represented as follows:

 Assets = (Liabilities + Owner’s Equity)